 Physician incomes are higher where they are less numerous

 Another distinctive characteristic of physicians’ incomes is their departure from high-productivity professions’ tendency to have higher incomes in denser, more productive regions.
-The highest average physician incomes are instead found in more sparsely populated areas.
+The highest average physician incomes are instead found in more sparsely populated states.

 Unlike many high-skill professions, physician services typically require in-person delivery, often on short notice.
 As such, geographic proximity is highly determinant of whether a physician can meet a given patient’s needs.
 By contrast, proximity is much less important for professions involved in the production of tradable goods and services.
 Lawyers cluster in New York City, for instance, but readily provide their services to clients across state, and even national, borders through the use of communication and information technology.
 We might expect, therefore, that fewer physicians per person in a given area would grant such physicians greater pricing power.